Web Site: http://ict.gctaa.net/sections/ite100

 In this course you will learn about computers and information technology while you also learn to create socially useful mobile apps.
 In addition to a presenting a broad overview of the role and impact of information technology on our contemporary world, the course is project-based and emphasizes writing, communication, collaboration, and creativity.

 All course objectives from the NVCC college-wide course content summary will be learned in this course.
+Since this class is also dual-enrolled for high school credit, we will be aquiring the skills on the Virginia Department of Education IT Fundamentals Tasklist.

 Every student should practice behavior that supports learning.
 All students are